 - Build trust and productive working relationships among the many community leaders, community members, businesses and other stakeholders in the Region as well as the DATROC members (Donlin, Calista and TKC), who all have a shared commitment to strengthen the Region’s economy, health and wellbeing.

 Each committee will meet in person twice per year, in the spring and fall.
 If it is not safe or feasible to meet in person, the committee may hold meetings remotely or by phone until in-person meetings can be resumed.
-The Subsistence Community Advisory Committee will be launched and begin meeting in fall 2021, with additional committees to be launched later.
+The Subsistence Community Advisory Committee will be launched and begin meeting in 2022 once all SCAC positions have been filled.
+Additional committees to be launched later.

 Community Advisory Committees Advise the DATROC